What Is Metabolic Syndrome?

 Finding out that you have metabolic syndrome can help you take steps to prevent diseases down the road.

-Doctors might suspect metabolic syndrome if an overweight or obese teen has acanthosis nigricans or a family history of diabetes or heart disease.
-They may do:
+Doctors might look into metabolic syndrome if people with larger bodies have acanthosis nigricans or a family history of diabetes or heart disease.
+To confirm metabolic syndrome, care providers may:

 - measure blood pressure

 - do blood tests

 Because metabolic syndrome and obesity tend to go hand-in-hand, doctors might order more tests to look for other weight-related problems, like fatty liver, PCOS, and apnea.

 The good news is that you can do many things to help keep yourself from getting the health problems that metabolic syndrome can lead to.